 A Bold Start

+Our founder, Antonio Monteleone, moved from Sicily, Italy during the 1880s.
+He was part of a wave of Italian immigrants that flocked to the French Quarter in the 19th century.
 When Antonio arrived in New Orleans, he found a robust Mardi Gras celebration that had seen more than 150 years of fine-tuning (the first reference to Carnival on record in New Orleans is from 1721).
 Meanwhile back in Italy, a new Carnival celebration was just beginning.

 Although there are references to celebrations before Lent in Europe as early as the 1500s, Sicily developed its own version, Carnevale di Acereale, in 1880.
-Similar to our New Orleans Mardi Gras traditions, Carnevale di Acereale incorporates parades of allegorical floats, with revelers who wear satirical masks and throw confetti.
+Similar to our New Orleans Mardi Gras traditions, Carnevale di Acereale incorporates parades of allegorical floats, with revelers who wear masks and throw confetti.

 Around the very same time in 1968, another New Orleans businessman had an idea to improve Mardi Gras itself.
 Owen Edward Brennan invented the Krewe of Bacchus, extending Mardi Gras by an additional weekend, and creating open krewe admission for anyone who wanted to join.
-This opposed the trend of closed societies and cemented Mardi Gras as an incredible experience, not only for locals, but also for visitors who wanted a glimpse of New Orleans culture and tradition.
+This opposed the trend of closed societies and cemented Mardi Gras as an incredible experience, not only for locals but also for visitors who wanted a glimpse of New Orleans culture and tradition.

 Just as Mardi Gras brings an element of excitement and surprise every year, so does our hotel.
 You’ll be greeted by festive decorations, and after the parades, you can relax at The Carousel Bar & Lounge while you listen to live jazz music from some of our favorite local musicians.
 Need to fuel up before the revelry?
 Grab a bite of breakfast and a Bloody Mary at Criollo Restaurant before heading out to the party.